Your kids are going to love these sugar-crusted PB&J's. Of course. But the big folks will love them too--any time the sweeet tooth attacks.

 If you ever get tired of cinnamon sugar—and you probably won’t—change it up with maple cinnamon sugar or apple cinnamon sugar.

-The Simple Sandwich: You’re going to make this just like a grilled cheese sandwich except you’re spreading the cinnamon sugar butter on the outside instead of butter alone.
+The Simple Sandwich: You’re going to make this just like a grilled cheese sandwich except instead of butter alone, you’re spreading the cinnamon sugar butter on the outside of the bread.
 The sugar melts on the griddle creating the sweet crust.
 The peanut butter melts on the griddle and drools down the side—very cool.

 Baker’s notes: